 See also the Placement section on the Mathematics program page.

 At what level does an entering student begin mathematics at the University of Chicago?
-The College and the Department of Mathematics offer several placement exams to help determine the correct starting point for all entering students.
+The College and the Department of Mathematics offer several placement exams to help determine the appropriate starting point for each entering student.
 During the summer and through Orientation Week, there are three such exams:

 • The Online Mathematics Placement Test (must be taken by all entering students)